 semi-conductive glazed insulators

 Semi-Conductive Glazed, SCG, insulators are ideal for the highly contaminated substation where polymer insulators fail to prevent flashovers.
 SCG insulators have the strength of porcelain and even greater self-cleansing properties than polymer making them the most reliable substation insulator in the market today.
+Compared to porcelain or glass insulators, SCG insulators offer superior performance in terms of mechanical strength and resistance to environmental factors.

-Key Considerations for Selection
+Key Considerations for Selection Adherence to Industry Standards: Ensuring Reliability

 The selection of insulators should be guided by the specific needs of the application, considering factors like environmental exposure, mechanical demands, and electrical specifications.
 The availability of the insulator type also plays a critical role in project scheduling.
 Newell's strategy to keep a wide range of insulators, including SCG insulators, in stock ensures that customers can expect prompt delivery, providing a significant advantage over competitors.
+Porcelain or glass insulators are often compared for their mechanical strength and dielectric properties, with glass offering higher dielectric strength and porcelain providing more versatile shapes.

 Partner with Newell for Your Insulator Needs